 Barrie wrote, “Grizel, I seem to be different from all other men; there seems to be some curse upon me… You are the only woman I ever wanted to love, but apparently, I can’t.”
 Barrie and Ansell’s relationship didn’t last, which doesn’t really come as a surprise.
 They were divorced by 1909.

-Barrie met a couple of boys in an area attached to London’s Hyde Park known as Kensington Gardens back in 1889.
-He noticed George and Jack Llewelyn Davies walking with their nurse.
-He reportedly befriended the four and five-year-olds after meeting their parents, Arthur and Sylvia.
+Barrie met a couple of boys in an area attached to London’s Hyde Park, known as Kensington Gardens, back in 1889.
+He noticed brothers George and Jack Llewelyn Davies walking with their nurse.
+He reportedly befriended the four- and five-year-olds after meeting their parents, Arthur and Sylvia.

 The couple later had more sons: Peter, Michael, and Nico.
 For some reason, the Davies family allowed Barrie into their lives.
-After a short time, he gradually turned into “Uncle Jim.”
+After a short time, he gradually became known as “Uncle Jim.”
 This is a little bit disturbing, considering he wasn’t their uncle at all.
 He was a random guy who saw two kids at the park and became friends with them.

 The narrator then gets uncomfortably excited when David’s mom was duped!
 Now he was allowed to “take [David] utterly from her and make him mine.”
 This sounds like kidnapping.
 Throughout the book, the narrator makes up a story about a magical boy named Peter Pan, who lives in Kensington Gardens and stays young forever.
 If you read the novel today, it has a really creepy vibe, considering how our society views predators.

 This reminds me of the Michael Jackson scandal.
 I’m not going to get into that here, but some people view him as a child predator, and others see him as a child at heart- making up for his own lost childhood.
 Everyone will have their own opinions.
 Either way, I think it’s safe to say that J.M.
-Barrie’s books would not fly in 2020.
+Barrie’s books would not fly these days.

 Firstly, Dudgeon dug up a letter Barrie wrote to Michael Llewelyn Davies, who was known as Barrie’s favorite Davies child.
 Is the fact that he has a favorite Davies child not strange enough?
 I don’t know how this odd behavior didn’t raise more flags, but it was a different time.
 The letter was written in June 1908, the night before Michael’s 8th birthday.